tuneuptechnology/tuneuptechnology-php/README.md

 ### Recording VCR Cassettes
 * To re-record cassettes, you may need to [remove this line](https://github.com/php-vcr/php-vcr/blob/989fdcad482d830890757b8165127ed0183de41b/src/VCR/Util/HttpClient.php#L26) from the vendored PHP-VCR package.
 See [this GitHub issue](https://github.com/php-vcr/php-vcr/issues/349) for more details.
+* `php-vcr` does not provide native scrubbing out of the box.
+This means the the `Email` and `Api-Key` header values will be saved to cassettes.
+Ensure these are local values and not values that are used in production.
+You can view [this GitHub issue](https://github.com/allejo/php-vcr-sanitizer/issues/22)

 ## Releasing